-With decoupage, it’s best to either cut the paper slightly short of the edges or slightly over.
-Essentially don’t cut it just right, Goldilocks.
+With decoupage, it’s best to either cut the paper slightly short of the edge or slightly over.

-If you cut it slightly short, job done.
-The hard bit about this way is cutting a perfectly straight line, especially if you’re using scissors.
+If it’s cut it slightly short, job done.
+The hard bit about this way is cutting a perfectly straight line, especially when using scissors.

 Applying the wallpaper

-And no piece is signed off as complete without approval from the su-purr-visor, Pixel.
+And no piece is signed off as complete without approval from my cat, Pixel.
 So far so good but she reserves the right to change her mind at any time.

-So we definitely haven’t gone to the dark side with this one, if anything it’s the light (grey) side.
+So we definitely haven’t gone to the dark side with this Star Wars furniture, if anything it’s the light (grey) side.